 The objectives that will deliver on the Core Strategy are outlined in the chapters that follow.
-Firstly, the Urban and Rural Settlement Hierarchy and Strategy for County Clare is outlined and this is followed by a chapter on housing which sets out how the housing needs of the people of County Clare will be met during the lifetime of this Plan.
-Chapters 6 and 7 address economic development and enterprise and retail development respectively.
+Firstly, the Urban and Rural Settlement Hierarchy and Strategy for County Clare is outlined, and this is followed by a chapter on housing which sets out how the housing needs of the people of County Clare will be met during the lifetime of this plan.
+Chapters 6 and 7 address economic development and enterprise, and retail development, respectively.
 Chapter 8 outlines the framework for rural development and natural resources.
 The county's tourism industry is an important part of the economy in County Clare and is dealt with in Chapter 9.
 The concept of healthy and sustainable communities is built on in Chapter 10 which deals with community development and support for the provision and enhancement of social infrastructure.
-Chapter 11 deals with transport, service infrastructure and energy.
+Chapter 11 deals with physical infrastructure, environment and energy.

 The sustainable future development of the Shannon Estuary is addressed in Chapter 12.
 Chapter 13 relates to a similar theme and deals with the important issues of marine and coastal zone management, including coastal flooding and future development in coastal areas.
-The management and enhancement of the landscape, biodiversity, natural heritage, green infrastructure and architectural, archaeological and cultural heritage are the focus of Chapters 14 to 15 respectively.
+The management and enhancement of the landscape, biodiversity, natural heritage and green infrastructure, and architectural, archaeological and cultural heritage is the focus of Chapters 14, 15 and 16, respectively.

-The enhancement and future growth of Towns and Villages throughout the County is addressed in Chapter 17 whilst promoting quality in the public realm, place making and built environment is the focus of Chapter 18.
+The enhancement and future growth of towns and villages throughout the county is addressed in Chapter 17 whilst promoting quality in the public realm, placemaking and built environment is the focus of Chapter 18.

-Chapter 19 sets the framework for more detailed settlement plans and land-use zonings in the County.
-Finally Chapter 20 sets the context for the implementation and monitoring of the plan whilst also setting out the mitigation measures necessary to ensure that implementation does not have a negative impact on the environment of County Clare.
+Chapter 19 sets the framework for more detailed settlement plans and land-use zonings in the county.
+Finally, Chapter 20 sets the context for the implementation and monitoring of the plan whilst also setting out the mitigation measures necessary to ensure that implementation does not have a negative impact on the environment of County Clare.

-Chapter 4 Urban and Rural Settlement Strategy
+Chapter 4 Urban and Rural Spatial Strategy